mward19/visualize_voxels/README.md

 `visualize.py` contains the function `visualize`, which allows for easy visualization of 3D grayscale voxel images stored in the form of a 3D array of values.
 The example data `run_6355.mrc` used in the demo notebook `demo_visualize.ipynb` can be found at [the CryoET Data Portal](https://cryoetdataportal.czscience.com/runs/6355).
 Download the exact file [here](https://cryoetdataportal.czscience.com/runs/6355?download-step=download&download-config=tomogram&tomogram-sampling=10.4&tomogram-processing=raw&file-format=mrc&download-tab=download).
-The demo notebook relies on the python library `mrcfile`, which can be installed with `pip`: `pip install mrcfile`.
+The demo notebook relies on the python library `mrcfile` to read `run_6355.mrc`, which can be installed with `pip`: `pip install mrcfile`.

 # Usage
 In Unix terminals, enter the following command to download the installation file: